AlzyWelzy/AlzyWelzy/README.rst

 ============

 🔭 Currently building and creating with Python and JavaScript.
-Let’s chat and share ideas!👯 Ready to collaborate on Python and JavaScript projects.
-Let’s build something amazing together!🤝 Seeking support and guidance as I dive into Python and JavaScript.
-Let’s learn and grow together!🌱 Excited to learn and grow as a Python programmer.
-Let’s chat and share knowledge.💬 Python and JavaScript expert ready to geek out with fellow coders.
-Let’s chat!⚡ Fun fact: I love horror movies and can’t get enough of the thrill of fear they bring.
+Let’s chat and share ideas!
+👯 Ready to collaborate on Python and JavaScript projects.
+Let’s build something amazing together!
+🤝 Seeking support and
+guidance as I dive into Python and JavaScript.
+Let’s learn and grow together!
+🌱 Excited to learn and grow as a Python programmer.
+Let’s chat and share knowledge.
+💬 Python and JavaScript expert ready to geek out with fellow coders.
+Let’s chat!
+⚡ Fun fact: I love horror movies and can’t get enough of the thrill of fear they bring.

 💻 Tech Stack: